 Endorsement Meeting Dates, Venues, & Details

-To see candidate questionnaires submitted by City College Board candidates, click here.
+To see candidate questionnaires submitted by City College Board and SFUSD Board of Education candidates, click here.

 Date: Thursday, Sept.
 8, 6:30 to 9:00 p.m.

 Location: Mercy Housing Community Room, 1180 4th Street, entrance on Channel St., in Mission Bay